Citrix Cloud for Partners

 Citrix Cloud includes services, features, and experiences designed for both customers and partners.
 This section outlines features available to Citrix Partners that help them collaborate with customers on Citrix Cloud services and solutions.

 Partners are identified in Citrix Cloud based on their Citrix Organization ID (ORGID).
-Each Citrix Cloud account is associated with a Citrix ORGID that can be viewed in the Citrix Cloud account details.
+Partners can view the ORGID that’s associated with their Citrix Cloud account in the following locations in the Citrix Cloud management console:

 If the ORGID on the account is an active member of a Citrix partner program (such as Citrix Solution Advisor or Citrix Service Provider) the program badge indicates that a Citrix partner owns this account.
 Partner identification is then used to govern access to additional cloud services or features.

 The customer dashboard is designed for partners to view the status of multiple Citrix Cloud customers in a consolidated view.
 For a customer to appear on the dashboard, a connection must be established between the partner and customer.
 The customer dashboard is available on partner badged Citrix Cloud accounts.